mykoz/resource-links/twitter_api.md

 [Twitter Apps](https://apps.twitter.com)

-**Instructions**
+Follow the instructions:
 Application Details
-Name:  ds7_twitter
+**Name:**  ds7_twitter
-Description:  Twitter Example for Cohort 7
+**Description:**  Twitter Example for Cohort 7
-Website:  http://www.reshama.nyc  (even though it no longer exists)
+**Website:**  https://github.com/reshama/reshama.github.io  (placeholder - add your github blog site)

 (Note:  You will need to add a mobile phone to your account to get access to API.)

+Select tab for "Key and Access Tokens"
+Scroll down to bottom of page and under "Token Actions" select "Create my access token"
+You will need the following 4 items:
+ * consumer key
+ * consumer secret
+ * access token
+ * access token secret

 ---

 ## <a name="section-c"></a>C) Set up Local Configuration File